zenzike/effective/README.md

 Hinze.

 This README is a literate Haskell file and therefore can be executed.
-You can interact its contents with `cabal repl readme` and follow the examples.
-The langauge extensions and imports required are at the bottom of this file.
+You can interact with its contents with `cabal repl readme` and follow the examples.
+The language extensions and imports required are at the bottom of this file.

 Working with IO